-- Once we recieve this information, your recommender will recieve a link to our recommendation form.
+- Once we receive this information, your recommender will receive a link to our recommendation form.
 They will be asked to fill out a short survey about you as a student and be provided an opportunity to upload a Recommendation Letter.

 The recommendation must be submitted by January 20, 2020.
 Applicants are responsible for reminding their recommenders of the due date.

-Questions about the process can be directed to Lisa Bohon, Graduate Coordinator
+Questions about the process can be directed to Saba Kbrom, Graduate Program Admin Support.